Wild camping on Haystacks

 Eventually I made it back to my car, still parked in the same lay-by but a very full lay-by now.
 People were obviously making the most of the unseasonal Indian summer.
 My day was done though.
 Time to head home.

 In hindsight although I would have slept very well if it had been a clear, calm night I’m glad it wasn’t.
-I feel I have definitely had a great night on Haystacks now.
+I feel I have definitely had a great night on Haystacks now and it deserves its place on my list of places to camp in the fells.
 And I have added to my Lake District landscape photo collection.
 I’m looking forward to my next night spent wild camping on Haystacks already.

 Subscribe to my newsletter